 Measure his circumference by placing the tape around his belly a couple of centimetres behind the front legs and jot this down too

 Place the tape on Fido’s chest just beneath his collar and stretch it down to determine the length of the front section.

 You could even make a template from an old towel.

-Drying towels and coats are usually made from microfibre fabric which can be bought online or in fabric stores cheaply; if you are just going for a basic dog drying towel, that’s fine, but you may want to add another layer of breathable quilted fabric, so your pup looks stylish on walks.
+Drying towels and coats are usually made from microfibre fabric which can be bought online or in fabric stores cheaply; if your buying a regular coat, that’s fine, but you may want to add another layer of breathable quilted fabric, so your pup looks stylish on walks.

 This can be purchased relatively cheaply at around £10 a metre, which is plenty to do an extra-large jacket or 2 for smaller dogs.

 Make sure you can wash the material and that it is waterproof.
 You may also need some velcro which you can stitch to the belt or front section.

 Step 2 – Cut out your pattern.

 You can buy a dog coat pattern or download one of the free patterns online, some of which are handily tailored to specific breeds; this is especially useful if you have a dog that doesn’t conform to mass-produced coats.